Techstrat/Raintweets/README.md

 *	Source the data

-a.
-Confirm the data is available - identify an area, harvest tweets from the area, source historic rainfall data for the area
+**	Confirm the data is available - identify an area, harvest tweets from the area, source historic rainfall data for the area

-b.
-Clean up the data – the rainfall was given in 3 hour intervals, the tweets  at a specific time, add up the tweets, divide them into hour intervals, join the groups, manage missing data.
+**	Clean up the data – the rainfall was given in 3 hour intervals, the tweets  at a specific time, add up the tweets, divide them into hour intervals, join the groups, manage missing data.

-c.
-Explore the data – initial graphs set the expectation to expect a higher correlation in daily data than 3 hourly data.
+**	Explore the data – initial graphs set the expectation to expect a higher correlation in daily data than 3 hourly data.

 *	Apply an algorithm – Pearson’s correlation to the rescue !

 *	Tell the story – well a simple conclusion we have and we can communicate it with a few icon graphics and no stats !

-# Also demonstrated:
+## Also demonstrated:

 *	In the data exploration the question is refined – from a general correlation to a correlation by date.